 Pumpkin spice and everything nice in Durham.

 It’s that time of year.
 The weather is cooler, the trees are putting on quite the show displaying their colorful leaves, and people young and old are flippin' out about pumpkins.
-Whether you're looking for a pumpkin drink or treat or planning to carve jack-o'-lanterns, here's the scoop on where to get your pumpkin fix in Durham.
+Whether you’re looking for a pumpkin drink or treat or want to prep for jack-o’-lantern carving with a trip to a Durham pumpkin patch (plus a corn maze), here's the scoop on where to get your pumpkin fix.

-'Tis the pumpkin season, so chances are you are looking for all kinds of pumpkins in all shapes and sizes right about now.
+'Tis the pumpkin season, so chances are you are looking for seasonal squash and decorative gourds in all shapes and sizes right about now.
 Perkins Orchard, Holder Hill Farm, and The Durham Co-op all have pumpkins available for purchase.

 Perkins Orchard | 5749 Barbee Road